-On an ancestral version of the carnivore diet or carnivore adjacent version, you can eat all animal sources foods (ruminants, pork, poultry, seafood, eggs, dairy, and honey) plus some occasional fruits, nuts, and vegetables in season.
+On an ancestral version of the carnivore diet or carnivore adjacent version, you can eat all animal-sourced foods (ruminants, pork, poultry, seafood, eggs, dairy, and honey) plus some occasional fruits, nuts, and vegetables in season.

 This way of eating mimics the way our ancestors ate.
 They were scavengers, hunters, and gatherers.
-They ate a heavily meat-based diet, but also supplemented with plant foods for survival when animal source foods were not readily available.
+They ate a heavily meat-based diet, but were also supplemented with plant foods for survival when animal-sourced foods were not readily available.

 Choosing which versions of the carnivore diet to follow depends upon your health conditions and your goals.

 If you have food intolerance issues or health problems (autoimmune conditions, gut problems, skin problems) that you suspect food to be food-related, the strict version of the carnivore diet is probably the best one to follow.

 Start with just beef and other ruminant meat and their organ meat, salt, and water until your health problems are resolved, and then introduce other foods one by one to test out.

 However, if you are healthy, have no food intolerance issues and just want to try to improve your health, I think the ancestral version of the carnivore diet is a great way to go.
 It’s much easier to follow and more socially acceptable.